UK MOUNTAIN DAYS FOR UPPING THE FITTNES

 The Angles Girdle (VS 5a, 110m), Wintour's Leap

 Climbed in 4 pitches this esoteric route traverses the North Wall at Wintour's Leap.
 The Leap being a large (and quarried) outcrop overlooking the beautiful Wye river.
-The first pitch is probably the technical crux after which there are two pitches of traversing in exposed terrain over quarried ledges.
+The first pitch is probably the technical crux after which there are two pitches of traversing in exposed terrain over quarried ledges at a very amenable level.
 The final fourth pitch is wildly exposed and involves a protectionless down climb, further traversing, and up climbing before topping out.
-I had to use some creative rope work to protect the second which added a bit of a faff and along with the impromptu belay I had built, added over an hour to the day.
-Still, a real adventure route.
+I had to use some creative rope work to protect the second.
+A real adventure route.

-There are plenty of other adventurous traverses to get stuck into in the south of England.
-Wintour's Leap offers The Ring (E1) and The Burning Giraffe (HVS).
 Swanage on the South Coast is the ultimate playground for multi-pitching in committing environments.
-Girdle traverses here (such as The Adventures of Portland Bill) really will help raise your game ready for your next Dolomites trip.
+Girdle traverses here (such as Traverse Of The Gods) really will help raise your game ready for your next Dolomites trip.